Type Directors Club

-The Type Directors Club (TDC) is an international organization devoted to typography and type design, founded in 1946 in New York City.
+The Type Directors Club (TDC) is an international professional organization devoted to typography and type design, founded in 1946 in New York City.
+It hosts competitions, events and exhibitions, produces publications, and awards scholarships that recognize outstanding design work in the fields of type design, typography and lettering.
+Since 2022, it's part of the non-profit organization The One Club.

 Mission

-TDC believes that type drives culture, and that culture drives type—and is dedicated to cataloging, showcasing, and exhibiting typography worldwide.
+TDC is dedicated to cataloging, showcasing, and exhibiting typography worldwide.

 Founding member Milton Zudek described the club's goals at their first exhibit opening in 1947:

-Timeline

-1943: The club was started as an unofficial gathering in 1943.
-Founding member Milton Zudeck described the club’s goals: “We simply want to make more and more advertising people aware of the important of the agency typographer.
-We want them to realize that the selection of type for an advertisement demands a sixth sense that goes beyond the basic knowledge of typefaces.”
+History

+1943: The club was started as an unofficial gathering in New York City.

-1946: The Type Directors Club organization was formed by several leading NY art directors, including Aaron Burns, Louis Dorfsman and Milton Zudeck.
+1946: The Type Directors Club organization was formed by several leading New York-based art directors, including Aaron Burns, Louis Dorfsman and Milton Zudeck.
+Membership to the organization was limited to men, was by invitation only and required a sponsorship by an existing member and a submission of one's portfolio, a process that remained unchanged until 1980s.

+1959: On April 18, the TDC held Typography USA, a seminar at Biltmore Hotel in New York, with speakers that included Saul Bass, Paul Rand, Herbert Bayer, Lester Beall, William Golden, Leo Lionni, Herb Lubalin, and Ladislav Sutnar.

-1960: The TDC was composed of men for many years until 1960 when they recruited its first woman member, designer Beatrice Warde.
-Today, the Beatrice Warde Scholarship stands to commemorate Beatrice Warde and all her contributions to the field of typography and to the TDC.
+1960: The TDC recruited its first woman member, type designer and scholar Beatrice Warde.

-1967: The TDC medal is the organization's most prestigious award dedicated to the artful craft of type and typography.
-As of 2022 there have been 34 medalists. in 1967 the first TDC medal was awarded to Hermann Zapf.
+1967: The TDC medal is first awarded as the organization's most prestigious award, dedicated to the artful craft of type and typography, to German type designer Hermann Zapf.

-1987: The TDC’s first international conference Type 1987 was held in Manhattan, giving participants the opportunity to gather with “stars” from outside the US like Adrian Frutiger and Neville Brody.
+1987: The TDC’s first international conference Type 1987 was held in Manhattan, giving participants the opportunity to gather with celebrated international designers from outside the U.S. like Adrian Frutiger and Neville Brody.

 2018: As part of a rebranding led by Debbie Millman, the TDC adopted the Type Drives Culture conference slogan.
-The same year, the club held the first Ascenders competition, aimed to promote the hottest designers under 35; and created a BIPOC scholarship, which was later renamed the Adé Hogue Scholarship.
+The same year, the club held the first Ascenders competition, aimed to promote the best designers under 35, and created a BIPOC scholarship, which was later renamed the Adé Hogue Scholarship.